-84. (1) Any offence under this Law for which no mode of trial is specifically prescribed shall be tried Summarily;
+88. (1) Any offence under this Law for which no mode of trial is specifically Trial of offences prescribed shall be tried summarily:

-PROVIDED that no summary court other than a court presided over by a magistrate shall -
+Provided that no summary court other than a court presided over by a magistrate shall-

-- endorse any driving record or disqualify any person from driving unless such endorsement or disqualification is mandatory; or - (b) impose any sentence otherwise lawful under this Law which is in excess of the general jurisdiction of such court.

-(2) Constables may exhibit informations and conduct prosecutions in any matters arising out of this Law in any court of summary jurisdiction.
+- (a) endorse any driving record or disqualify any person from driving unless such endorsement or disqualification is mandatory; or - (b) impose any sentence otherwise lawful under this Law which is in excess of the general jurisdiction of such court. - (2) Constables may exhibit informations and conduct prosecutions in any matters arising out of this Law in any court of summary jurisdiction. - 89.
+(1) Where a person is convicted of an offence against this Law or Fine and imprisonment regulations, the maximum punishment by way of fine or imprisonment which may be imposed on him is that specified in this Law or regulations.